dwadden/s2-notes/README.md

 # Semantic Scholar notes

 Do you use Semantic Scholar?
 Do you take notes when you read papers?
-The goal of this repo is to let you record and view your paper notes in Semantic Scholar itself, like so:
+This repo enables you to take write and access your paper notes without leaving Semantic Scholar, like so:

 <img src="img/example.png" alt="example" width="600"/>

-Semantic Scholar is an amazing academic search engine and also has functionality to organize a library of papers, similar to software like [Mendeley](https://www.mendeley.com/) or [Papers](https://www.papersapp.com/).
-But it doesn't offer a convenient way to take personalized notes and display them together with other information on the paper you're reading.
-This repo attempts (hackily) to add this feature.

 It adds a notes section below the main information section on each paper.
 It supports Markdown as well as Mathjax.
 The notes are stored locally on your machine as `.json` files, in a directory of your choosing.

 ## Setup

-I've only tried this with Google Chrome, running on a Macbook.
+This should work on Google Chrome, running on Mac:

-Follow these steps:

 - Clone the repo.
 - Set the environment variable `S2_NOTES_DIR`.
 It's probably easiest to put this in a startup file like your `.bash_profile` or `.bashrc`.
 Create a directory at this location.
-Your notes will go here
+This is where your notes will go.
 - Install [Tampermonkey](https://www.tampermonkey.net) for Chrome.
 - Create a new blank Tampermonkey script.
-Copy the contents of `frontend/s2-notes.js` into the script, and save the script.
+Copy the contents of `frontend/s2-notes.js` from this repo into the Tampermonkey script, and save the script.
   - See the Tampermonkey docs for information on how to create and activate a script.
-- In a terminal window, navigate to the `backend` subdirectory and enter `bash run.sh`.
+- In a terminal window, navigate to the `backend` subdirectory of this repo and enter `bash run.sh`.
 The server should start.

 ## Usage

 Once you've got the Tampermonkey script installed and the backend server running, you should see a notes window like the one in the image above every time you open a new article page on Semantic Scholar.
 Two caveats:

 - When you navigate to a new paper, you may need to refresh the page in order for the notes section to show up.
 I'll try to fix this, or I'd welcome a PR to do it!
 - Make sure to *save your notes*, they will not save automatically.
-PR's welcome.

 ## Storage details

 When you click `Save`, your notes are dumped to a `.json` file in the directory given by the `S2_NOTES_DIR` environment variable.
 The files are named by their *Semantic Scholar ID*, which is a unique `int` associated with each paper.
 The following fields are recorded in the `json`.

+- `author: str`: First paper author, according to Semantic Scholar (S2).
+- `doi: (str | null)`: DOI.
+If available, you can use it to look up the paper at [doi.org](https://www.doi.org/).
+- `doi_link: (str | null)`: A DUI URL.
+If available, it should give a direct link to the paper.
+- `notes: str`: Your notes for this paper.
-- `paper_id`: Semantic Scholar (S2) ID, same as the file name.
+- `paper_id: int`: The S2 paper ID; same as the filename.
+- `timestamp: int`: Output of Javascript `Date.now()`.
+Just gives a timestamp for when you saved this note.
-- `title`: Paper title, according to S2.
+- `title: int`: Paper title.

-- `author`: First author for the paper, according to S2.
-- `notes`: Your notes, as plaintext.
+## Troubleshooting

+I can only offer "support" for Chrome on Mac.

+- If you see a text box for your notes, but it's way too small and doesn't have any Markdown formatting, it's probably because the required libraries didn't load in time.
+Just refresh the page and it should work.

+Otherwise, feel free to open an issue with logs from both:

+- The JavaScript console.
+- The Flask backend server.

+## Feature additions (help appreciated)

+I am very much a web programming amateur, so I did my best to hack something together, but I would definitely accept PR's.
+In particular:

+- A PR so that you don't have to reload the page in order for the notes to show up.
+- A PR to auto-save the notes in some sensible fashion.

+## Acknowledgments

+Thanks to [Jiechen Chen](https://www.linkedin.com/in/jiechen-chen/) for writing the backend!